Here's a Complete Traditional Guide to an Assamese Wedding

-From planning the functions to understanding each mesmerising tradition - find out everything you need to know about an Assamese wedding here.
+From planning the functions to understanding each mesmerising tradition, find everything you need to know about an Assamese wedding here.

-If you hail from Assam and are wondering about what all happens in an Assamese wedding, you’re at the right place.
-Today, we are taking you through an ultimate guide which talks about every ceremony in detail.
-Not only will it help you to understand your traditions better, but it’ll also be helpful when you have to plan your own Assamese wedding.
+If you hail from Assam and wonder what happens in an Assamese wedding, you’re at the right place.
+Today, we are taking you through an ultimate guide that details every ceremony.
+Not only will it help you better understand your traditions, but it’ll also be helpful when you have to plan your Assamese wedding.

 Like every wedding ceremony, the rituals of the Assamese weddings are deeply rooted in the culture.
 Celebrating the beautiful colours of an Assamese wedding, there are multiple ceremonies before and after the wedding.
 We have explained each pre & post-wedding ceremonies that surround an Assamese wedding celebration.